 Instead of an opportunity, the performance is now a powder keg that might explode into a financial and creative failure.
 She may be looking at lost revenue, lost opportunities and a serious dent in her reputation.

-Of course, everyone on the stage has a responsibility, including visiting artists who should come in prepared and give the band professional respect.
+Of course, everyone on the stage has a responsibility, including visiting artists who should be providing adequate resources so the musicians can prepare, as well as giving the band the respect they deserve.
 But backline musicians also have a huge role to play in making an artist look good.
 Just imagine if your entire career rested in the hands of strangers.
 Would you want them to take the job seriously?
 Would you be happy with a halfhearted effort?

 Local musicians have a much better chance of surviving the aftermath of a lackluster performance.
 The audience doesn’t often know who is at fault when things go wrong on stage.
 Usually the fronting artist takes a hit.